Healthy Rowing | A Beginner’s Guide

 How to Row

 You may think rowing is easy and you just hop in the boat and start stroking the oar in the water.
-However, there’s more to it than this.
+According to RowPerfect, However, there’s more to it than this.
 You need to stroke, but you need to do it correctly with the right posture and technique.
 Here’s a quick look at the elements of proper rowing technique.

 - Posture – Make sure you sit tall in your seat with your head up and eyes forward.
 Good posture will allow you to maintain the proper rowing action.